MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments.md

 # Managing Environments

-The **Environments** tab of the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] allows you to view information about the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] production and sandbox environments for the tenant, as well as manage upgrades for each environment.
+The **Environments** tab of the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] allows you to view information about the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] production and sandbox environments for the tenant, as well as manage updates for each environment.

 The Environments list page provides an overivew of the production and sandbox environments in the tenant.
 You can see the details and additional actions for an environment by clicking the link in the **Name** column of the list for the environment.